-See http://www.sjsu.edu/gape/prospective_students/deadlines/ for admission deadlines.
+See http://www.sjsu.edu/graduateadmissions/deadlines/index.html for admission deadlines.
 Note that admission deadlines can change without notice.
-Please apply online at CSUmentor.org as soon as possible to avoid missing an admission deadline.
+Please apply online at Cal State Apply (http://calstate.edu/apply) as soon as possible to avoid missing an admission deadline.

 Prior to Submitting an Application

-Prospective students wishing to apply should first read the information for prospective students on the University Graduate Studies and Research Web site at http://www.sjsu.edu/gape/prospective_students/.
+Prospective students wishing to apply should first read the information for prospective students on the Graduate Admissions Web site at http://www.sjsu.edu/graduateadmissions/.
 Deadlines and other important information are available on this Web site.
 Prospective students in the San Francisco Bay Area are also strongly urged to attend one of the weekly advising sessions for prospective students (see MSSE Advising).

 Submitting an Application

-Applications are submitted using the graduate admissions selection at CSUmentor.org.
-The following will are some hints for filling in the application pages:
+Applications are submitted using the graduate admissions selection at Cal State Apply (http://calstate.edu/apply).
+The following are some hints for filling in the application pages:

 - Page 1: Applicants should select Engineering-Software Engineering (MS) as the Major/Program Objective.
-You do not need to specify a specialization you wish to pursue.
+You do not need to specify the specialization you wish to pursue.

 GRE and TOEFL test scores should be routed to San Jose State University, code=4687.
 No department code is required.